- 1 Xia Dynasty 2100 B.C. – 1600 B.C.

 The capital of the Western Han was located in Chang’an, which is called Xi’an nowadays.
 In the early Western Han Dynasty, the society and economy were dilapidated.
-In order to restore the social economy and consolidate feudal rule.
-Han Gaozu, Emperor Wu of the Han Dynasty, Emperor Wen and Emperor Jing implemented a recuperation policy: let farmers occupy some land and have time to engage in agricultural production; reduce the exploitation of farmers.
+To restore the social economy and consolidate feudal rule.
+Han Gaozu, Emperor Wu of the Han Dynasty, Emperor Wen, and Emperor Jing implemented a recuperation policy: let farmers occupy some land and have time to engage in agricultural production; reduce the exploitation of farmers.
 As a result, the social economy quickly recovered and developed, and the “Regulation of Wenjing” appeared in the early Han Dynasty.

 Eastern Han 25 A.D.－220 A.D.

 Liu Xiu established the Eastern Han Dynasty in 25 A.D.
 The priority of the powerful landlords in the Eastern Han Dynasty expanded and formed family clans.
-The Huns, Qiang, Di and other ethnic groups moved inland.
-After the northern Huns moved west, the Xianbei occupied Mobei, which had a profound impact on later generations.
-With the close communication between the East and the West, Buddhism was introduced to China in the 100 A.D.
+The Huns, Qiang, Di, and other ethnic groups moved inland.
+After the northern Huns moved west, the Xianbei occupied Mobei, which profoundly impacted later generations.
+With the close communication between the East and the West, Buddhism was introduced to China in 100 A.D.